CiscoTestAutomation/getting-started/source/quickstart/configuredevices.rst

 Configure devices
 =====================
-This section describes how to use the ``Conf`` module of the |librarybold| to ... and apply configuration to devices in your network.
+This section describes how to use the ``Conf`` module of the |librarybold| to quickly and easily apply configuration changes when you want to automate your network testing.

+    .. include:: ../definitions/def_conf.rst

-.. _cli-learn:
+.. _cli-conf:

-How the |library| "learns" a feature
+How the |library| configures a device
 -------------------------------------
-.. include:: ../definitions/def_ops.rst

 The output is stored with the same :term:`key-value pair` structure across devices.
 The stored output makes it possible for you to take a snapshot of the network state at different points in time, and then to :ref:`compare-network-states`.

 .. tip:: Why use ``learn`` instead of a :term:`parser`?
 The parsed output for different devices can result in different data structures.
 The ``learn`` function, by contrast, results in a *consistent* set of keys, which means that you can write *one* script that works on different devices.